blocknetdx/api-docs/source/includes/_xrouter.md

 ## xrStatus

-This call is used to print your XRouter configuration.
+This call is used to print your XRouter configuration and has two different outputs depending on if this call is made from a user client or a Service Node.

 ### Request Parameters